akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She turned to the clerk, dictating: ‘Item: the goose of the daughter of Harold Red-Wolf is spared by the king’s grace.
 Item: a larder shall be sent to Stanwey to honour Harold Red-Wolf’s service.
 Item: the king shall visit Stanwey within the fortnight to hear the tale of the Severn told anew.‘

 Her heart beat hard.
 She had risked Henry’s displeasure, yet he seemed pleased.

 ‘Yes, yes.
 Write it thus.‘

 The Queen turned warmly to Beatrice.
 ‘Go home, young lady, and take your goose.
 The King’s word is given.‘

-As Beatrice turned gratefully to leave, her knees feeling a little weak, the King’s eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.
+Beatrice turned gratefully to leave, her knees feeling a little weak.
+The King’s eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.

 ‘And you, de Montfort, the door will hold up well enough without you!
-If the daughter of a Red-Wolf can walk five miles with a goose, a knight of my guard can surely find some honest work to do before sunset.‘
+If the daughter of a Red-Wolf can walk five miles with a goose, a knight of my guard can surely find some honest work to do before supper.‘

 It seemed that the King missed very little in his court.